senzing-garage/knowledge-base/HOWTO/quickstart-macos.md

 These steps create and configure `${SENZING_PROJECT_DIR}/docker-etc` and `${SENZING_PROJECT_DIR}/var` directories.

-1. Start an initialization job Docker container.
+1. In the Mac Terminal, start an initialization job Docker container.
    Once the job is done, the container will exit.
    Example: